 Emergency Solutions: The O-Ring Cord

-What if you need to seal a leak immediately, but the size is non-standard and the lead time for a molded part is too long?
+What if you need to seal a leak immediately, but the size is non-standard?

-We recommend keeping various diameters of O-ring cord stock in your maintenance inventory.
-You can cut the cord to the exact length of your flange or lid groove and bond the ends using a cyanoacrylate adhesive (super glue) for a quick, static fix.
-Note: This is strictly for static applications, not for moving pistons.
+The Solution: Using O-ring cord for non-standard emergency repairs.
+We recommend keeping various diameters of cord stock in your maintenance inventory.
+You can cut the cord to length and bond the ends for a quick static fix.

 Summary: Prevention is the Best Seal